Quicr/laps/docs/relay-protocol.md

 SUBSCRIBE_NODE_SET_ADV {
     COMMON_HEADER,

-    id(4),              // Subscribe Node Set (SNS) Id
+    id(4),                      // Subscribe Node Set (SNS) Id track_fullname_hash(8),     // Track full name hash
     nodes [                     // Set of s-relay nodes to receive data node_id(8),             // Node Id of the s-relay to receive data ]
 }
 ```

 > [!NOTE]
 > `nodes` are a set of s-relay nodes that should receive the data.
 It is not a set
 > of nodes to traverse to reach a destination.

+`track_fullname_hash` is used upon receiving data messages to match it to MOQT subscribes.

 #### Subscribe Node Set Withdraw Message